 Consider how adding new student loan payments will affect your finances.
 If they’d stretch your budget too thin or detract from other important financial goals like retirement, that might be a sign that it’s wise to reconsider.

 If you can afford this new debt, also investigate alternatives to parent PLUS loans.
 Max out other sources of college funds, such as scholarships, savings, and lower-cost undergraduate federal loans, first.

 Private student loans might be a better fit for some borrowers, too.
 Parents who don’t want to shoulder this debt alone, for example, could co-sign a private student loan with their child—making both family members legally responsible for this debt.

 You’re probably suited for one if you’re a parent who:

-- Wants to be responsible for this student debt, rather than it burdening their child
+- Wants to be responsible for this student debt rather than having it burden their child

-- Has compared parent PLUS loans with private student loans, and found the federal option offers lower interest rates and total costs
+- Has compared parent PLUS loans with private student loans, and has found that the federal option offers lower interest rates and total costs

 - Can’t qualify for private student loans